 First, this can make or break how employees, and prospective employees, view the company.
 “Does this company’s share the same values as me?”
 “Is this somewhere I am (or would be) proud to work?”
 The answers to these questions can be the difference between hiring a skilled new employee or even gaining a big new client.

-Second, while supporting causes is important, there’s the risk of putting a strain on resources, most importantly, employees.
+Second, while supporting causes is important, there’s the risk of putting a strain on resources, or most importantly, employees.
 If supporting a particular cause drains a brand’s resources, (whether those be employees, hours, or money), it is likely that those efforts are doing more harm than good.
 In the case where a brand has over-committed itself, they would want to consider downsizing their good-intentioned efforts.
-It is a matter of quality over quantity.
+It's a matter of quality over quantity.

 A Few Extra Insights

 Hopefully, we've given you a better sense of how you should think about Cause Branding in relation to your brand.
 At BrandExtract, doing the right thing is a priority on our team.
 If you need a little help thinking through how you can engage in cause branding, we're happy to chat.
 Plus, here are a few extra resources to help: